 These effects occur because of the oxidative stress that Paraquat induces.
 When Paraquat comes into contact with a plant or other living organism, it breaks oxygen atoms from the molecules within the organism’s cells.
 When humans undergo oxidative stress, the effects can be extremely damaging and irreversible, often leading to death.

 How Does Paraquat Increase Risk of Parkinson’s Disease?

 Paraquat causes damage to the neurons that produce the neurotransmitter dopamine in the brain.
 Loss of dopamine causes symptoms of Parkinson’s disease, including the impairment in fine motor skills.

 Any low-level exposure to Paraquat can increase the risk of developing Parkinson’s disease – whether that is through swallowing Paraquat, or simply living in proximity to where the herbicide is being sprayed.
 In 2018, the University of Guelph conducted a study based on human cells.
 It revealed that exposure to Paraquat, as well as the fungicide Maneb, increased risk of Parkinson’s disease by 250 percent.

 What Are Early Signs and Symptoms of Parkinson’s Disease?

-Symptoms of Parkinson’s disease progress over time and during the four stages of the illness.
+Symptoms of Parkinson’s disease progress over time and during the five stages of the illness.
 They can vary from person to person, but fall in two categories: motor symptoms, which affect a person’s movements – causing stiffness and slowness, and non-motor symptoms, which affect other areas of the body, including sleep and moods.